-Shark Bay is the traditional country of three Aboriginal language groups: the Malgana, Nhanda and Yingkarta.
-The Malgana name for Shark Bay is Gutharraguda, meaning 'two bays'.

-The area is important to local Aboriginal people who have a long history of connection to the land and sea.
-There are many Aboriginal sites along the shoreline, including over 80 shell middens which are mounds built up over hundreds of years.
+The Malgana name for Shark Bay is Gutharraguda, meaning 'two waters'.
+Gutharraguda is Malgana Sea Country, however the north eastern section is shared with Yinggarda people.
+Local Aboriginal people have a long history of connection to the land and sea.
+There are many significant Aboriginal sites along the shoreline, including more than 80 recorded shell middens.
+These middens were built up over hindreds, sometimes thousands, of years.
+This continured use of a site is evidence of the ongoing importance of the area to Aboriginal people.